How to Set the Pay of Nurses at Your Facility: Guide and FAQ

 Compensation plays an important role in predicting whether a nurse will be pleased with their employment situation.
 Studies show that — in addition to the work environment and staffing levels — wage has a significant effect on job satisfaction.

 While you surely understand that nurse pay is important, that doesn’t help you decide the best rate to offer in your specific situation.
-In this article, we’ll review some of the key questions you should take into account when determining the pay for nurses on your staff.
+In this article, we’ll review some of the key questions you should take into account when creating a nursing pay structure.

-The best pay rate for your facility is dependent on a wide range of factors.
-We can’t tell you the exact numbers, but we’ve outlined the following questions to help you think through compensation to find an amount that works for you and your staff and to set up a pay structure that is fair and defensible.
+The best pay rate for your facility is dependent on a wide range of factors, and exact amounts will vary by location and other facility-specific considerations.
+We’ve outlined the following questions to help you understand how to create a salary structure that works for you and is also fair for your nurses.

-One major factor that influences pay of nurses is level of education.
-Higher levels of education typically translate to increased skills and expertise, which can prove valuable to your facility or residence.
-There are several types of nursing degrees, which vary in the length of time required to complete them.
-The levels of nursing degree below are organized from least to most time intensive.
+One major factor that influences nursing pay is licensure and educational pedigree.
+If you’re creating a more traditional pay structure at your facility, you’ll want to understand how levels of education translate to skills and expertise.
+There are several types of nursing licenses and degrees, which vary in the length of time and amount of knowledge required to obtain them.
+The levels of nursing below are organized from least to most time intensive.

-- Certified Nursing Assistant (CNA): CNA training can be completed in as little as four to six weeks, and is focused on providing patient support with daily activities.
+Certified Nursing Assistant (CNA) CNA training can be completed in as little as 4 to 6 weeks, and is focused on providing patient support with daily activities.

-- Licensed Practical Nurse (LPN): An LPN program takes around one year and prepares for basic nursing skills.
+Licensed Practical Nurse (LPN) An LPN program takes around 1 year and prepares for basic nursing skills.

-- Associate’s Degree in Nursing (ADN): Two-year degree program that prepares for entry-level nursing positions as a registered nurse (RN).
+Associate’s Degree in Nursing (ADN) This 2-year degree program prepares for entry-level nursing positions as a registered nurse (RN).

-- Bachelor of Science in Nursing (BSN): A four-year degree that provides more in-depth training to prepare for a wider range of nursing positions as a registered nurse (RN).
+Bachelor of Science in Nursing (BSN) This 4-year degree provides more in-depth training to prepare for a wider range of nursing positions as a registered nurse (RN).

-- Master of Science in Nursing (MSN): This graduate degree program is typically two years of study beyond a BSN, offering specialized education in advanced nursing practice.
+Master of Science in Nursing (MSN) This graduate degree program is typically 2 years of study beyond a BSN, offering specialized education in advanced nursing practice.

-- Doctor of Nursing Practice (DNP): Provides advanced training in clinical practice, leadership, and research, often taking between three and five years to complete (in addition to earlier degrees).
+Doctor of Nursing Practice (DNP) A DNP provides advanced training in clinical practice, leadership, and research, often taking between 3 and 5 years to complete (in addition to earlier degrees).

 What Experience and Certifications Do They Have?